schuchert/schuchert.github.io/_posts/2019-04-08-CreateFirst.md

 {% include aside/start id="continuous-integration-defined" title="Continuous Integration Defined" %}
 I also subscribe to Martin Folwer's definition of [Continuous Integration(CI)](https://martinfowler.com/articles/continuousIntegration.html).

-In his definition, commiters (he uses person, but a committer might be one of: person, pair, mob) integrate their work at least daily, and that work is backed by a safety net of automated checks.
+In his definition, committers (he uses person, but a committer might be one of: person, pair, mob) integrate their work at least daily, and that work is backed by a safety net of automated checks.